Peter C. Knudson

-Peter Charles Knudson is an American politician.
-A Republican, he is a member of the Utah State Senate, representing the state's 17th senate district in Box Elder, Cache and Tooele Counties including Brigham City.
+Peter Charles Knudson (October 26, 1937 – June 5, 2024) was an American politician.
+A Republican, he was a member of the Utah State Senate, representing the state's 17th senate district in Box Elder, Cache and Tooele Counties including Brigham City until 2019.

-Early life, education, and career
+Biography

-Peter Knudson started his career in the military.
+Knudson was born in Brigham City, Utah, on October 26, 1937.
+He started his career in the military.
 He was a Colonel in the United States Army Reserve.
 Knudson has an A.S. from Weber State University, his B.S. from Utah State University, his D.D.S. from University of the Pacific's Arthur A. Dugoni School of Dentistry, his M.S. from Loyola University and a Certificate of Specialty in Orthodontics, School of Dentistry, Orthodontics, Loyola University.
 Knudson met his wife, Georgie, in their senior year at the University of Utah.
 She was engaged to someone else, and he was going steady.
 After they had terminated their previous relationships, friends introduced them again and they began seeing each other.
 Georgie attended Stanford University after finishing at the University of Utah while Knudson attended dental school at the College of Physicians and Surgeons in San Francisco.
 By the end of their first quarter, they were engaged and they were married at the end of the school year in 1963.
 They have four children.

-Peter Knudsen works as an orthodontics specialist at the University of Utah at the Greenwood clinic.
+Knudson worked as an orthodontics specialist at the University of Utah at the Greenwood clinic.

+Knudson died June 5, 2024, at the age of 86.